4d/docs/docs/FormObjects/properties_Object.md

 ## Expression Type

-> This property is called **Data Type** for Selection and collection type list box columns.
+> This property is called **Data Type** in the Property List for Selection and collection type list box columns.

 Specify the data type for the expression or variable associated to the object.
 Note that main purpose of this setting is to configure options (such as display formats) available for the data type.
 It does not actually type the variable itself.
 In view of database compilation, you must use the 4D language commands of the `Compiler` theme.